rachyrachyrach/1sat_mollys/README.md

 1sat Mollys
 =================

-Welcome to the repository for the Molly Match BSV blockchain generative NFT creator using python.
+Welcome to the repository for creating [1SatOridinals](https://www.1satordinals.com) transactions using python.
 This is a test to create on 1satordinals

 ==============